nicholas-long/resume/feedback.md

 - [ ] In "Work Experience", detail your responsibilities and achievements in bullet points.
 - [ ] In "Education", only include relevant coursework.
 - [ ] Remove high school details unless necessary for the job.
-- [ ] Remove "Foreign Languages" unless relevant to the job.
+- [x] Remove "Foreign Languages" unless relevant to the job.
+  - moved to one skill in a bullet point
 - [x] For "Stay at home dad", highlight relevant skills developed during this time.

 ## not going to do?